Home

 Early in the morning and later in the evening are great times to throw these bass lures.
 During the active seasons, the afternoon can produce great hookups too.

-You have to "match the hatch" as fly fishermen would say.
+You have to "match the hatch" as you most experienced anglers say.

 They are also great during the pre-spawn season.
 Throw them across the fish's nest and then slow roll it back.
 At times, you can drop the bait right in their nest and pop it a couple times to get a reaction bite.